erunion/mill/docs/configuration.md

 ## Settings
 > All directory paths should be relative to the location of your `mill.xml` configuration file.

-> If you specify a controller, representation, capability, or scope in your documentation that hasn't been configured here, documentation generation will fail with errors.
+> If you specify a controller, representation, vendor tag, or scope in your documentation that hasn't been configured here, documentation generation will fail with errors.

 ### Versions
 The `<versions>` setting lets you inform Mill on the various version of your API that exist.
 From here, Mill will then know what versions to compile documentation for.